intonomos/blog/_posts/2019-03-22-The-Hardest-Problem-in-Self-Driving.md

 **Observation #3**

 Testing by accumulation of miles is not enough and sufficient
-- Need 1 billion miles to prove safty
+- Need 1 billion miles to prove safety
 - Cannot use human accidents as patterns for testing
 - Cannot fully trust simulation
 - Repeated testings is needed for each new version